 Many workers hate their jobs and wish they could start a business of their own but many fear they can't overcome the obstacles.
 However, today could be the best time to start your own business.
-Entrepreneurs today have access to a wealth of knowledge, a variety of support sources and reduced startup costs.
+Entrepreneurs have access to a wealth of knowledge, a variety of support sources and reduced startup costs.
 But it's not always that simple.
 Obstacles will still exist.

-1. No Money
+1. The No Money Barrier

-2. No Time
+2. No Time to Start a Business

 Lack of time is a challenge for just about everyone in today's high-pressure world, not just entrepreneurs.
 But whether you're working a full-time job or launching your own venture, time is a resource you can control.
 If you’re going to be a successful business owner, you must understand that mastering time is key and that startups require sacrifices.
 If you are willing to give up weekends, perhaps some vacations and put in the early morning/late night hours to build momentum, lack of time is no longer a barrier.

-3. No Benefits
+3. No Health Benefits Nightmare

 Let’s face it, stepping out of the corporate world without health benefits can feel like walking a trapeze without a safety net.
 It can be easier for a younger, healthy worker to forgo health benefits offered by a company.
 But if you desire to be a startup entrepreneur and you have a family, health benefits remain a top concern.
 Think through your decision, consider using your spouse's health plan or look into health insurance specifically designed for small business owners.

 4. No Family Support